mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Imperium, it would appear that the Chanestins do not have much of a leg to stand on.
 However, this is the Core and appearances are important.
-The Emperor certainly does not want to see a multi- world insurgency occur in his home sector, even one hopelessly doomed to fail.
+The Emperor certainly does not want to see a multi-world insurgency occur in his home sector, even one hopelessly doomed to fail.
 The Moot is divided on the subject.
 While some are determined that the Imperium must draw a line in the sand and deny the Chanestin